herbertfreeze/QSS/_sources/docs/finalproject_options.md

 ## 4. Use Senior Thesis/independent project

 If you're already pursuing a significant research project, you may use this course to advance an existing work in progress, covering parts and analysis you might not include otherwise.
+This is intended to build toward your thesis.
+If you are already enrolled in a thesis course, I will need to coordinate with your other professor.
+If in doubt, please ping me on Slack or email.

 The project needs to align with the [evaluation criteria](https://github.com/jhaber-zz/QSS20_public/blob/main/finalproj_guidelines/final_project_rubric.csv) — e.g., it must result in data you can share with us, a repo you can share, and a 10-page CS-style report.